 Become a Social Worker in Alaska

-Start your social work career with the high altitudes of Mount Denali National Park, the icebergs of Glacier Bay, and a statewide network of over 1,700 social workers, according to the Bureau of Labor Statistics (BLS).
-Job prospects are promising, with all areas of social work in Alaska expected to grow 8.1% by 2030.
+Start your social work career with the high altitudes of Mount Denali National Park, the icebergs of Glacier Bay, and a statewide network of over 2,600 social workers, according to the Bureau of Labor Statistics (BLS).
+Job prospects are promising, with all areas of social work expected to grow 6% from 2024 to 2034, according to the BLS.

-This guide for how to become a social worker in Alaska explains educational requirements, how to get licensed, social work organizations to join and more.
+This guide explains how to become a social worker in Alaska, including educational requirements, licensing, social work organizations to join, and more.
 Once you complete the steps to become a social worker in Alaska, you can embark on a meaningful, fulfilling career helping others in the Last Frontier.

 Sponsored Online Social Work Programs